nliapis/angular-13-playground/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO ITEMS
+- Add Unit tests
+- Improve search functionality - when user changes task and search value exists we should filter the results - pass value to URL as a query param
+- As the filtering happens in the client didn't add a debounce to the search field - this should be added if we move the filtering to the server